BitcoinDesign/Guide/guide/getting-started/getting-started.md

 ### [Personal finance]({{ '/guide/getting-started/personal-finance/' | relative_url }})

-The language of bitcoin is the language of money.
+The language of Bitcoin is the language of money.
 If you’re still new to the concepts that underpin personal finance, this section can get you up to speed.
 ---
+but how Bitcoin products can be used to address those different personal finance needs

 ### [Usage life cycle]({{ '/guide/getting-started/usage-life-cycle/' | relative_url }})